Goldman Sachs Maintains TransUnion (TRU) Neutral Recommendation

 What is the Fund Sentiment?

 There are 886 funds or institutions reporting positions in TransUnion.
-This is a decrease of 6 owner(s) or 0.67% in the last quarter.
-Average portfolio weight of all funds dedicated to TRU is 0.35%, an increase of 17.86%.
-Total shares owned by institutions increased in the last three months by 2.81% to 234,307K shares.
-The put/call ratio of TRU is 1.31, indicating a bearish outlook.
+This is a decrease of 5 owner(s) or 0.56% in the last quarter.
+Average portfolio weight of all funds dedicated to TRU is 0.35%, an increase of 17.21%.
+Total shares owned by institutions increased in the last three months by 2.69% to 234,060K shares.
+The put/call ratio of TRU is 0.35, indicating a bullish outlook.

 What are Other Shareholders Doing?